 - Failing to consider a patient’s family medical history

 - Forgetting to follow up with a patient

 - Prescribing or dispensing the wrong medication

-These acts can exacerbate a blood clot and cause more unnecessary pain and illnesses.
-They may also warrant a blood clot lawsuit.
+These acts can make a blood clot worse, and cause more unnecessary pain and illness.
+That, in turn, may warrant a blood clot lawsuit.

 Compensation For A Blood Clot Lawsuit

 If your doctor’s negligence caused you harm, you may be eligible for compensation.
 Beyond your medical bills, you may be able to pursue future costs for treatment and loss of income.

 In addition, you can seek monetary compensation for your pain and suffering, as well as diminished quality of life.